 Facebook: The Other Half

-While this is not actually a grocery store, the Chocha is a great little café located in Chinatown, Kuala Lumpur that offers a rustic heritage setting for lunch or afternoon tea.
+While this is not actually a grocery store, Chocha Foodstore is a great little café located in Chinatown, Kuala Lumpur that offers a rustic heritage setting for lunch or afternoon tea.
 It’s a charming little café that’s located in the same area as Merchant’s Lane (see above) and PS150.

 Unbeknown to the regular passerby, behind the walls of the “Mah Lian Hotel” is Chocha Foodstore.
 A quaint little café that illuminates a sense of nostalgia through its unvarnished and exposed brick walls, and colourful retro style tiling.